F3KScore is a Java-based desktop program, originally developed for managing F3K (hand launch glider) contests.

 - Audio files for generating playlists from F3KScore in a ZIP archive (23Mb) (updated February-2016)

-These files were derived mostly from audio files created by Dave Register and posted here: DLG Timing Files.
+These files were derived mostly from audio files created by Dave Register.

-They were pre-processed and converted into MP3 format by Steve Meyer, and then cut into pieces and edited by me.
+They were converted into MP3 format, and then cut into pieces and edited by me.

 I also used bits from the Poker audio track created by Torrey Pines Gulls club.